+The purpose of the Department is to provide professional training, and at the same time to participate actively in applied and theoretical research.
+It is therefore necessary for students to acquire a sound knowledge of basic sciences, such as mathematics, physics and chemistry together with an understanding of economics, social sciences and humanities before specialization takes place.
 The program is designed to encourage the development of individual initiative and resourcefulness with emphasis on responsibility and good judgment.
-It is necessary for students to acquire a sound knowledge of basic sciences, such as mathematics, physics and chemistry together with an understanding of economics, social sciences and humanities before specialization takes place.

 The undergraduate program is designed for students who may wish to delay their decisions until the end of the fifth semester as to which of the several fields of Electrical and Electronics Engineering they will choose.
 The students may specialize in the fields of biomedical engineering, communications, computer engineering, control systems, electrical machines and power electronics, electronics, microwaves and antennas, power systems and high voltage, signal processing.
 The selection of the fields of specialization in the fourth year must be made under the close supervision of the Department advisors or of the Chair of the Department.
 Successful candidates are awarded the degree of Bachelor of Science (B.S.) in Electrical and Electronics Engineering at the end of the fourth year.
 During this period of undergraduate study students are expected to spend a minimum of 40 working days in industry over two consecutive summers.